-Defines the port which App Server should be started on.
-This may be defined as a valid port number or as an offset from the Gateway component's port.
-To define an offset enter "+{offset}" or "-{offset}" as a string.
-The offset must start with + or -.
+efines the port which App Server should be started on.
+This may be defined as a valid port number o or s an offset from the Gateway component's port.
+To define an offset enter "+{offset}" or "- offset}" as a string.
+The offset must start with + or